NCalleja/Travelling-Salesmen-Problem/README.md

 - 1.)
 Read from the File, store locations into an array inside of an array.
 (DONE)
 - 2.)
 Now, store all of the possible distances in an array inside of an array.
 (DONE)
 - 3.)
 Create the Path-Way class to represent a path to be taken, the Path-Way will be a node	(DONE)
 - 4.)
-Create a Class to represent Edges
+Create a Class to represent Edges															(DONE)
 - 5.)
-Start with Greedy Algo. to gain an understanding of how this should work
+Start with Greedy Algo. to gain an understanding of how this should work					(DONE)
 - 6.)
 Create the Classes,
     - a.)
 Uniform Cost
     - b.)
 Uniform Cost without crossing Paths